isaacg11/starterTemplate-Vote-Object/README.md

 # starterTemplate-Vote-Object
-a starter template for upvoting and downvoting a custom object using the Stamplay SDK
+a Javascript starter template for upvoting and downvoting a custom object using the Stamplay SDK

 **NOTE: Users must be logged in to use the voting function!**

-**CLONING: When cloning this repo, you must switch out the appId & object Id's with your own to make it work.**
+**CLONING: When cloning this repo, you must initialize your app first to make it work.**

  1) **Initialize the front-end of your app with Stamplay**
  <br>